sr2ds/coeur/README.md

 You can also set the img-url parameter to include an image in the post.
 This needs to be a valid image URL, such as one hosted on S3.

+## Module PDS – Post Distribution Service

+This module will help us to automatically publish the blog posts in the social midias.

 ## Benchmark Overview

 My initial goal was to be able to build my project without exploding my RAM memory as happened with all the frameworks I tried and used throughout the growth of my blog, these benchmark numbers below are the real numbers for the same blog that consumes 12GB to be built with Zola.